ahq1993/MPNet/README.md

 * obs.dat contains the center location (x,y) of each obstacle in the environments.
 * obs_perm2.dat contains the order in which the blocks should be placed in preset locations given by obs.dat file to setup environments.
 	* For instance, in complex 3D, the permutation 8342567901 indicates obstacle #8 of size 10x10x10 should be placed at the location #0 given by obs.dat.

+## Generating your own data
+* Define a region of operation, for instance in simple2D, it is 20x20
+* Decide how many obstacles (r) you would like to place in the region.
+In the case of simple2D, we have r=7 5x5 blocks.
+* Generate random N locations to place r obstacles in the region.
+In the case of simple2D, we generated N=20.
+* For N locations and r obstacles, apply combinatorics, to generate NCr different environments i.e., in simple 2D NCr= 20C7= 77520
+ 	* The obs_perm2 file contains the combinations, for instance 6432150 indicates to place obstacle#6 at location #0.
+* Once obstacles are placed, randomly generate collision-free samples and use them in pairs as stat-goal to generate paths using any classical planne for the training.
+For classical planners, we recommend using [OMPL](https://ompl.kavrakilab.org/) implementations.

 ## Requirements